Small business insurance

 If you invite members of the public into your home – to attend meetings, appointments or consultations – then you’ll also want to consider public liability insurance.

-You can easily buy monthly small business insurance through Superscript by clicking on the ‘Get a quote’ button.
+You can easily buy monthly small business insurance through Superscript by clicking on the ‘Start your quote’ button.
 We’ll ask you some questions about your business to determine what type of cover would suit you best, then you’ll pick the insurance you need.
 If you get stuck, we’re always on-hand to help.

 Your small business insurance quote will vary depending on a number of factors, such as how large your business is, the nature of your work and your turnover.
-Our small business insurance cover starts from £5.00 per month.
 There are a few more factors that influence the cost of business insurance, so it's worth reading up on it.

 No, most business insurance is not required by law.
 The exception to this is employers liability cover, which is required by law for any business with employees.